 Socialserve.com is a national website where property owners can post units that accept Section 8 tenants.
 The local Section 8 office might also have its own list or website where Section 8 tenants can view available rentals in the area.

-It's up to the tenant to set an appointment to view any properties he's interested in, and to provide the landlord and the Section 8 office with the necessary paperwork to lease the unit.
+It's up to the tenant to set an appointment to view any properties they're interested in, and to provide the landlord and the Section 8 office with the necessary paperwork to lease the unit.
 The Section 8 office is responsible for inspecting the unit to determine if it meets HUD’s Housing Quality Standards after the tenant has selected one.

 Live in the Unit

 The tenant to whom the voucher is given must actually live in the housing unit.
-He can't lease out the unit to someone else, and this includes family members.
+They can't lease out the unit to someone else, and this includes family members.
 This would be considered fraud and would result in the termination of Section 8 voucher privileges.